WiseLibs/wise-river/README.md

 `equalsFunction` has the signature: `function equals(previousValue, nextValue) -> boolean`

+### .throttle(*milliseconds*) -> *stream*

+Returns a new stream that will not emit more than one item every specified number of `milliseconds`.
+If the stream receives data too quickly, some data will be discarded.

+### .debounce(*milliseconds*) -> *stream*

+Returns a new stream that will defer its latest data event until the specified number of `milliseconds` has passed since receiving data.
+If the stream receives data too quickly, all data (except the most recent) will be discarded.

 ### .reduce(*callback*, [*initialValue*]) -> *promise*

 Applies the `callback` function against an accumulator and each piece of data in the stream.
 This method returns a promise for the final result of the reduction.
 If no `initialValue` is provided and the stream only receives one item, that item will become the fulfillment value without invoking the callback function.
 If no `initialValue` is provided and the stream receives *no* items, the stream will be fulfilled with `undefined`.